Short-Term Rental Turnover Improvements That Can Help Guest Experience

 Running an Airbnb or VRBO in the Raleigh–Durham area is increasingly competitive.
 Guests browse dozens of listings before clicking "Book," and a handful of photos plus a star rating often decide whether your property makes the shortlist.
 Once a guest arrives, the condition of your space — the floors, the paint, the lighting, the fixtures — shapes their experience in ways that tend to show up directly in reviews.

 The good news: you don't need a full renovation to make a meaningful difference.
-Many of the improvements that matter most for short-term rental (STR) operators are targeted, practical upgrades and repairs that fall well within the scope of what Builder Bee Projects LLC handles for eligible projects under $40,000.
+Many of the improvements that matter most for short-term rental (STR) owners are targeted, practical upgrades and repairs that fall well within what Builder Bee Projects LLC handles for projects under $40,000.
 This article walks through what's worth prioritizing, what to maintain between bookings, and where to call in qualified professionals for safety-related work.

 Bright Raleigh open-plan kitchen with large windows and a view of an outdoor deck